-19 January and it’s but natural that I recall Martin Luther King.
+It’s only natural that I recall Martin Luther King Jr today.
 I’m sure you all know of his India connection because of his great respect for Mahatma Gandhi and the non-violent movement.
-But today I want to focus on some words of his.
+But today I want to focus on an MLK quote that seems so relevant to our times and really resonates with me.

 “Rarely do we find men who willingly engage in hard, solid thinking.
 There is an almost universal quest for easy answers and half-baked solutions”

-I see the same quest for easy answers when people ask me how to do something blog-related.
+I see the same quest for easy answers when people ask me how to do something blog or soical media related.
 I’ve learned not to provide answers, but to point them in the direction of resources.
 To me, there’s nothing like doing your research and learning things for yourself.

 We take the easy route with our health too.
 We’d rather down a whole lot of pills or get surgeries done than adopt a healthier lifestyle.

-I see this happening in Government and institutions and in the way we are handling the whole issue of terrorism.
+I see this happening in Government and institutions and in the way we are handling issues of corruption, injustice and sticking to archaic practices.
+The way governments refuse to crack down on religious fundamentalism, because it is the easy way to get votes.

 I see this in religious practices where people would rather give in to superstition and easy ‘miraculous’ healings than work on true spirituality and discipleship.